forced_response(sys, T=None, U=0.0, X0=0.0, transpose=False, interpolate=False, return_x=None, squeeze=None)¶

 For information on the shape of parameters U, T, X0 and return values T, yout, xout, see Time series data.

-transpose (bool, optional) – If True, transpose all input and output arrays (for backward compatibility with MATLAB and
+transpose (bool, default=False) – If True, transpose all input and output arrays (for backward compatibility with MATLAB and

-interpolate (bool, optional (default=False)) – If True and system is a discrete time system, the input will be interpolated between the given time steps and the output will be given at system sampling rate.
-Otherwise, only return the output at the times given in T. No effect on continuous time simulations (default = False).
+interpolate (bool, default=False) – If True and system is a discrete time system, the input will be interpolated between the given time steps and the output will be given at system sampling rate.
+Otherwise, only return the output at the times given in T. No effect on continuous time simulations.

-return_x (bool, optional) – If True (default), return the the state vector.
-Set to False to return only the time and output vectors.
+If False, return only the time and output vectors.

 squeeze (bool, optional) – By default, if a system is single-input, single-output (SISO) then the output response is returned as a 1D array (indexed by time).
-If squeeze=True, remove single-dimensional entries from the shape of the output even if the system is not SISO.
-If squeeze=False, keep the output as a 2D array (indexed by the output number and time) even if the system is SISO.
-The default value can be set using config.defaults[‘control.squeeze_time_response’].
+If squeeze is True, remove single-dimensional entries from the shape of the output even if the system is not SISO.
+If squeeze is False, keep the output as a 2D array (indexed by the output number and time) even if the system is SISO.
+The default behavior can be overridden by config.defaults[‘control.squeeze_time_response’].